grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 ## Finishing Thoughts

 We created paddles, got them to move, and made certain that they cannot go off the screen.
 We created a ball that can move on both axes, bounces off the top and bottom of the screen, bounces off the paddles, and scores a point to the right player if it goes off the left or right side of the screen.
-Finally, we built simple enemy logic.
+Finally, we built some simple enemy logic.

 As always, keep in mind the two very important questions we ask our self after every lesson.